francescoloiacono/MqttAWSClient/README.md

 How To Use My Files:

-in order to use it, after changing the correct variables (i.e. certificate paths, endpoint, etc..) you have to start the subscription client (it runs until you press Ctrl + C or Cmd + C) and meanwhile it's running, execute publish.py
+in order to use these, after changing the correct variables (i.e. certificate paths, endpoint, etc..) you have to start the subscription client (it runs until you press Ctrl + C or Cmd + C) and meanwhile it's running, execute publish.py

-This is only an example, if u stop and re-run the subscribe.py, you won't see the "old" datas
+This is only an example, if you stop and re-run the subscribe.py, you won't see the "old" datas